Example

 return response

-To create a business service that runs every 5 seconds, use the following code:
+To create a polling business service, use the following code:

-# This method is called every 5 seconds
+# This method is called by the scheduler

 Flask app sending a message to an Business Service